 Binghamton University’s Decker College of Nursing and Health Sciences has created a series of six educational modules to help health professionals increase their knowledge with the goal of advancing healthcare for all people.

 Who can register

-The Educational Modules Focused on Vulnerable Populations programming is open to undergraduate and graduate nursing students, registered nurses, master of public health students, healthcare professionals and interested members of the community.
+The Healthcare for All People: Educational Modules programming is open to undergraduate and graduate nursing students, registered nurses, master of public health students, healthcare professionals and interested members of the community.

-About the modules
+About the program

 - Hepatitis C

-- Feature health education, services and advocacy
+The program features health education, services and advocacy.

 Nursing Continuing Professional Development (NCPD)

-At the conclusion of the educational activity learners will:
+At the conclusion of the educational activity, learners will:

-The program is open to the first 250 registrants.
+The program is open to registrants.